-In keeping with our offer of a broad, balanced and differentiated education programme, DCIS offers two strands of the IB programme: The IB Diploma Programme and IB Courses.
+In keeping with our offer of a broad, balanced and differentiated education programme, DCIS offers two strands of the IB programme: the IB Diploma Programme (IBDP) and IB Courses.

-The IBDP curriculum is made up of 6 subject groups and the core, comprising Theory of Knowledge (TOK), the Extended Essay (EE) and, Creativity, Activity and Service (CAS).
+The IBDP curriculum is made up of six subject groups and the core, comprising Theory of Knowledge (TOK), the Extended Essay (EE) and, Creativity, Activity and Service (CAS).
 The core is a compulsory part of the IBDP.
-Students choose 6 subjects, 1 from each group with 3 at Higher Level (HL) and 3 at Standard Level (SL).
-Students can achieve up to 7 points for each subject, and a further 3 points for the core, making a total of 45.
-In 2020, the average IB score at DCIS was 37 points (compared to a worldwide average of 31).
-In addition, 100% of our IBDP students passed, with 10% of students achieving above 40 points.
+Students choose six subjects, one from each group with three at Higher Level (HL) and three at Standard Level (SL).
+Students can achieve up to seven points for each subject, and a further three points for the core, making a total of 45.
+In 2021, the average IB score at DCIS was 36 points (compared to a worldwide average of 31).
+In addition, 100% of our IBDP students passed, with 15% of students achieving above 40 points.

-82% of our 2020 graduates completed the IBDP.
-Of these students 64% have continued to prestigious universities around the world.
+In 2021, 100% of our graduates completed the IBDP.
+Of these students, 64% continued on to prestigious universities around the world.
 The remaining students elected to take some time out from their studies for a variety of reasons including National Service.

 University of Edinburgh*